 Alcohol, a central nervous system depressant, is a major health concern globally.
 Alcohol has significant cultural and societal importance around the world.
-Whether it be parties, different celebrations, happy gatherings, or a post funeral reception, alcohol is always the star of the event.
-But, with being such a prevalent part of society comes with some negativity.
+Whether it be parties, different celebrations, happy gatherings, or a post-funeral reception, alcohol is always the star of the event.
+But, being such a prevalent part of society comes with some negativity.
 So, what is alcohol and why is it so deadly?

 Alcohol is a very powerful central nervous system depressant.
 It is a major mood lifter.
 In fact, a very vast majority of people opt to drink whenever they are stressed out.

 Alcohol produces euphoria, sedation, decreased anxiety and increased confidence making the person more social.
 Alcohol impairs the cognitive functions making the person have a poor memory and short attention span.

 Alcohol causes classic characteristics of drunkenness (alcohol intoxication).
 A drunk person is likely to get injured owing to lack of coordination caused by alcohol.
 How quickly a person gets drunk depends on the persons age, gender, body mass index (BMI), etc. As you keep consuming more and more alcohol (increasing the blood alcohol content), the symptoms of alcohol intoxication progress ultimately leading to death.
 There are six stages of alcohol intoxication:

 Why is Alcohol so Addictive?